Hormones and Chronic Lyme Disease

 Progesterone and pregnenolone are both adrenal hormones, and are precursors to creating more cortisol and DHEA.
 Because the chronic stress of Lyme-related infections deplete these hormones, supplementing progesterone, pregnenolone, and DHEA can help.

-Some patients with Lyme disease present with liver and/or gall bladder tenderness.
+Some patients with chronic Lyme disease present with liver and/or gall bladder tenderness.
 Dr. Gitlin observes that, because most hormones are metabolized in the liver, using hormones at this point is likely to fail, and patients will not tolerate the hormones.
 It would be more prudent to address the infection and other toxicities first.

 Low levels of DHEA impair liver detoxification and the flow of bile from the gall bladder.
 (Bile is needed absorb fats from the diet, and structurally it is related to the sex and adrenal hormones.)
 As a result, the liver becomes even more congested with toxins.
 As evidence of this, low DHEA levels and subsequent poor detoxification are also associated with an increased risk of breast cancer.

-In addition, magnesium, which is an essential element and necessary for hormone balance, becomes critically depleted in patients with Lyme disease.
+In addition, magnesium, which is an essential element and necessary for hormone balance, becomes critically depleted in patients with chronic Lyme disease.
 The presence of mercury, a toxic heavy metal, may also be found with Borrelia infections.

 Thyroid optimization is another key in helping Lyme disease patients, but only after adrenal support has been added.
 Hashimoto’s disease tends to be the result of an inflamed gastrointestinal tract, but a Lyme disease infection may also be part of the problem.
 In fact, Dr. Gitlin has observed the presentation of Hashimoto’s disease, a low white blood cell count, and an increased bilirubin levels (Gilbert’s disease) pattern, which he thinks may be a hallmark of Lyme disease.

-Understanding the impact of Lyme disease on hormones (and vice versa) can help create the perspective needed for successful treatment.
+Understanding the impact of chronic Lyme disease on hormones (and vice versa) can help create the perspective needed for successful treatment.
 Why do hormones not work as effectively in some patients?
 Why do some women suffer much more at menopause transitions?
 And why do women tend to be more symptomatic with hormone imbalances than men?
 Considering the possibility that Lyme disease may be present and addressing the dimensions noted may increase the chance of success.